How many ways are there to say hello in Italian?

 Compound: From buono, “good”, and pomeriggio, “afternoon”

-Remember that buongiorno is another perfect choice for this time of day.
-I’d say it’s even more common than buon pomeriggio, as people are lazy and go for the shorter alternative to say hello in Italian! 😉
+Keep in mind that buongiorno is another perfect choice for this time of day.
+I’d say it’s even more common than buon pomeriggio, because people are lazy and take the shorter alternative to say hello in Italian! 😉

-You may get puzzled glances if you use this after sunset.
+You may get puzzled looks if you use this after sunset.